knippershelbig/StructuralDesignKit_Holz/README.md

 ## Authors
 The project has been started and is currently maintained by Guillaume Caussarieu at knippershelbig GmbH.
 Each contributor holds copyright over their respective contributions.
 The project versioning (Git) records all such contribution source information.
-See LICENSE and COPYRIGHT_HEADER.
+See [LICENSE.md](https://github.com/Gcaussarieu/StructuralDesignKit/blob/master/LICENSE) and COPYRIGHT_HEADER.

 ## Disclaimer
 The library and its associated connectors are a work in progress.
 The different outputs should be critically checked.
 Even if great care is taken to deliver validated functionalities, the code/Software is PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE.
-See the MIT Licence for more details.
+See the [LICENSE.md](https://github.com/Gcaussarieu/StructuralDesignKit/blob/master/LICENSE) file for more details.

 ## Contribution / Feedback
 Please feel free to send any feedback.
 You can contact us by email or use the github issue tracker.